 The Light Society - Ch 5

-CHAPTER 5: Toward the Sun through Dark Glass
+CHAPTER 5: Just Beyond the Sun through Dark Glass

 There was a long silence as the group watched Black swirl and sing, his fit body moving as if toward the sun through dark glass.
 They watched his pale arms like wands.
 He seemed to howl at the booming shore, threading out a language like a hoop of honeyed light, a stream running in a gorge toward the sea, beckoning the errant darkness, hoping to publish wildly his dreadful imagination.
 “These are words that visit me in moments of prophecy!” he exclaimed.

 “Moving to flutes, made from human bones, playing to the wolves

 and the wild horses loping in the night.
 Moving to the zebra skin drums"

 Black was a very healthy man, pulsing and malevolent with dusty black hair and silky skin more like stone than flesh, like cities adrift.
 His song became a nightmare and spoke of blood bats and headless children.
 There seemed a wild pandemic reality inside his skull where the sky had been washed.

 “Maybe,” said White, “we should go off to sleep again and let the lightning flavor our dreams.
 Do not mind Black.
 He has a vocabulary of suspense without kindness or fondness or pettiness of phrase that couldn’t possibly make sense to anyone at all.”

 “White, I don’t believe he is wasting words,” said Green, holding Yellow in his arms.

 “No, you are right,” said White.
 “Always draw the next breath to avoid bursting out laughing.
 Lets all go outside for shelter from the glass.
 Side by side we shall sit naked hideously on the shore and share our most spectacular light which vibrates by becoming continuous amongst the snatches of sleep.”

 “I can not sleep yet,” said Yellow too Green in his embrace.
 “Come with me,” she said.
 “I have a dull ache to make consecutive thought impossible.
 I want to share my throat with you.”